hol-hen/python3_TLEReader/README.md

 For an input file called sat.txt, the exports will be saved as sat.png and sat_orbit.txt\
 (Note: if the directory was not changed in the program [setup](#setup), the export files will be saved in the default file directory.)

+## Author's Comments
+Dear all, this is my first project I have uploaded on github :).
+I created this in project in 2021, and have decided to try github out so that is why it only going up now.
+I am a beginner-novice programmer, so I would greatly appreciate any feedback, be that regarding the program or my use of github.
+Enjoy! - Holhen